shaffay-aio/PaperMenu/README.md

 - Is there any irrelevant information being fetched?

 #### Menu Instructions
+- Remove background
-- Rotate images to the correct orientation before uploading.
+- Rotate images to the correct orientation before uploading. (menu should be straight)
 - Avoid blurry images.

 #### Future Additions